Smithers Child Care Plan

 The Town is working to implement the 13 actions in the Child Care Plan that are organized around three strategic areas:

-The Town recognized that addressing child care needs is complex, and many of the challenges identified in Smithers are experienced province wide.
+The Town recognizes that addressing child care needs is complex, and many of the challenges identified in Smithers are experienced province wide.
 As such, participation and collaboration of local community partners is an essential part of the Child Care Plan Implementation Project.
-Examples of areas to be explored in 2023 include:
+Achievements to-date include: